CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/04-PowerBIVisualisation.md

     ![](media/ex4-t1-step9.png)

-12. Once the data is transformed, you will be seeing the Power Query editor window as shown below:
+12. Once the data is transformed, the Power Query editor window will be visible as shown below:

     ![](media/ex4-t1-step10.png)